-Electro will never ask for your account numbers, card numbers, zip code, passwords, pin numbers, passcodes, or usernames.
-If someone contacts you unexpectedly and requests this information, do not provide it.
+Electro will never contact you asking for your account number, card number, zip code, password, PIN, passcode, or username.
+Nor will we ever direct you to make a withdrawal from your account.
+If someone contacts you unexpectedly and requests this information, do not provide it, and do not follow instructions to withdraw money from your account.

 Fraud Prevention Center